aaronEberhart/Dapylog/README.md

 file but you can specify your own.
-Since I didn't feel like writing a fancy parser, all input files must consist of the following single-line instructions:
+Since I didn't feel like writing a fancy parser, all input files must consist of the following types of single-line instructions:

 --blank lines--</br>
 nAryDatalogFact(these,are,individuals)</br>